 - Webinar Recording with Dr. Holmes from May 20, 2020 and Q&A

-The American Camp Association has newly released its Camp Operations Guide (5/18/20) designed to provide camp directors and staff with a practical guide and tool kit to implement specific recommendations provided by the CDC in relation to risk reduction at camps.
+The American Camp Association and YMCA of the USA released a Camp Operations Guide (5/18/20) designed to provide camp directors and staff with a practical guide and tool kit to implement specific recommendations provided by the CDC in relation to risk reduction at camps.

-As of yet, we do not have a specific, central supply source for afterschool and summer programs but here’s a basic list.
-Many retailers are taking online and telephone orders for curbside pick-up.
-Some Vermonters have found cleaning supplies and other needed items at local hardware stores (Aubuchon, Ace, etc.), big box stores (Walmart, Staples, etc.), warehouse clubs (Costco, Sam’s Club) and even pharmacies (Walgreen’s, CVS, Kinney Drugs, Rite Aid).
-Barr Hill Hand Sanitizer, made in Montpelier, is available with local pick-up or shipment as options.
-(Updated 5/20)
+The Child Development Division has a webpage for updates and information about supplies being coordinated by the State of Vermont.
+Some people have found cleaning supplies and other needed items at local hardware stores (Aubuchon, Ace, etc.), big box stores (Walmart, Staples, etc.), warehouse clubs (Costco, Sam’s Club) and even pharmacies (Walgreen’s, CVS, Kinney Drugs, Rite Aid).
+Barr Hill Hand Sanitizer, made in Montpelier, is available with local pick-up or shipment as options, as well as other distilleries across Vermont.

 Planning for Summer Weekly Calls

 We know that you are eager to figure out what all these moving pieces mean for your summer program.
-Please consider joining us on Tuesdays, 1:30-2:30 p.m. to problem-solve together.
-(No call on 5/26)
+Please consider joining us on Tuesdays, 1:30-2:30 p.m. to problem-solve together. *Starting 6/23 the call will move to 5:30-6:30pm to accommodate staff working in programs during the day.

 To join: https://us02web.zoom.us/j/808892787